 - Once the oats have been simmering 20 minutes, they’ll need about 5 to 10 minutes of additional simmering to reach their ideal texture.

 - “Ideal” is defined by YOU, the oatmeal chef!
-Like your oats more chewy?
+Like your oats with a more chewy texture?
 Stop cooking them sooner.
 Softer, thicker, and creamier is more your style?
 Let them go the full half hour.
-Thirty minutes is my personal steel cut oatmeal sweet spot.
+Thirty minutes total time is my personal steel cut oatmeal sweet spot.

-- The steel cut oats will continue to thicken as they cool, so don’t panic if they seem too thin.
+- The oats will continue to thicken as they cool, so don’t panic if they seem too thin.

 STEP FIVE: Top ’Em Off!

 - This is the fun part.
-Steel cut oats are a healthy blank canvas for any of your favorite toppings and mix-ins.
-Fresh fruit, nuts, peanut butter or almond butter, and chia seeds are some of my go-tos.
+Oats are a healthy blank canvas for any of your favorite toppings and mix-ins.

 How to Store Steel Cut Oats

-- To freeze: Portion your desired amount of the cooked steel cut oats into your container of choice.
+- To Freeze.
+Portion your desired amount of the cooked oats into your container of choice.
 Freeze for up to 3 months.
 Let thaw overnight in the refrigerator.

 How to Reheat Steel Cut Oats